 Anselm's sympathetic comparison of the hare to the poor hunted sinner is a fairly common idea in medieval literature and art.
 There's an interesting 15th-century poem, sometimes called 'The Mourning of the Hunted Hare', in which a hare laments its miserable life, constantly hunted and driven from place to place (read it and a translation here).
 That's why the illustrations in the Maccesfield Psalter, as one of many playful inversions of the natural order, include a hare which is boldly riding out to hunt:

 Hares often appear in the edges of manuscripts, in stone carvings and on misericords; there are some beautiful manuscript depictions of medieval hares here.
-It has been suggested (though the evidence is very limited) that hares played a role in Anglo-Saxon paganism, perhaps in connection with the goddess Eostre; but whatever the truth of that, they were and are certainly important in the folklore of England and many other countries, and closely associated with spring, which is beginning to peek out around here.
 They are wonderful creatures; no wonder Anselm was moved to compassion!